 The purchase of a digital die-cutting machine represents a significant investment for most folks.
 The units that made the cut with us offer a great deal of versatility and value.
-We think our favorite die cutting machines will help you reach new artistic heights for years to come and won't be outclassed by up-and-coming cutters anytime soon.
+We think our favorite die-cutting machines can help you reach new artistic heights for years to come and won't be outclassed by up-and-coming cutters anytime soon.
 Like crafters, the best die-cutting machines are powerful multitaskers.
 They are able to manipulate a wide range of materials, are easy to use and come with great customer support in case you need it.